- What does Springboard do?

 Students learn through Springboard Careers Tracks.
 Each program includes technical 1-on-1 sessions with an expert mentor and access to career coaching and feedback.
 Springboard also offers prep courses for data science and software engineering students who are interested in either vertical but need to brush up on their skills.

 Who is Springboard for?

-Similar to bootcamps and Master’s programs, Springboard is for people who are looking to learn either basic or more advanced skills for their vertical of choice.
-Depending on where they are in their education, Springboard is helpful for gaining background and industry knowledge.
-They also provide their students with some support, networking, and collaboration opportunities, so Springboard can be good for people who are interested in working with others and/or industry partners.
+Similar to bootcamps and graduate school programs, Springboard’s Career Tracks are aimed at students looking to learn advanced skills and take their career to the next level.
+Depending on where they are in their education, Springboard helps students gain the knowledge and experience needed to land a new role.
+They also provide students with support, networking, and collaboration opportunities.
+Springboard can be a good option for those interested in working with others while learning online.

 What does Springboard cost?
 How much work is involved?

-From a review, the application seems to be fairly straightforward for the data science intermediate skills track.
-It starts with short answer questions, mainly behavioral, and then leads into an online technical assignment with questions on coding and statistics.
-The statistics portion consisted of multiple-choice questions that are similar to what you might have seen in an AP-level class.
+The application process is straightforward.
+A recent review for the Data Science Career Track detailed a process involving a series of short-answer questions, mainly behavioral, followed by an online technical assignment with questions on coding and statistics.
+The statistics portion consisted of multiple-choice questions similar to what you might see in an AP-level class.
 The coding questions required some background in programming.
-It seems fair to say that the other tracks follow similar application processes.
+Springboard’s other Career Tracks follow a similar application process.